Hacker0x01/docs.hackerone.com/docs/programs/pagerduty-integration.md

 }
 ```

-If you want to be notified for all reports that get created (regardless of severity) you can use the following code instead:
+If you want to be notified for all reports that get created or triaged (regardless of severity) you can use the following code instead:

 ```
 var webhook = PD.inputRequest;